smhurf/lewagon_challenges/02-Data-Toolkit/03-Data-Visualization/02-Box-And-Violin/README.md

 # Box and Violin
 ### Introduction

-Same principle in this exercise, we are going to **recreate** bar plots from this [article](https://www.data-to-viz.com/story/OneNumSevCatSubgroupSevObsPerGroup.html).
+Same principle in this exercise, we are going to **recreate** plots from this [article](https://www.data-to-viz.com/story/OneNumSevCatSubgroupSevObsPerGroup.html).

 To learn more **best practices** around Box or Violin plot read these **2 short articles**.